fireactjs/saas/docs/_docs/01-installation.md

-# Installing Fireact
+---
+title: "Installation"
+permalink: /docs/installation/
+excerpt: "How to quickly install and setup Fireact."
+last_modified_at: 2021-06-07
+---

-This is a document to walk through how to install and deploy Fireact to your Firebase hosting.
+This document will walk you through the steps to install Fireact in your local machine and deploy Fireact to your Firebase project.

 ## Prerequisites